-Maintained accreditation with the Accreditation Commission Fire on International (CFAI) and the Commission on Accreditation of Ambulance Services (CAAS).
+Maintained accreditation with the Commission on Fire Accreditation International (CFAI) and the Commission on Accreditation of Ambulance Services (CAAS).
 After achieving CFAI accredited status for the fifth time in 2019, the Henderson Fire Department was awarded "Legacy" status.
 The Henderson Fire Department is currently one of only 23 fire departments in the United States to be accredited five times.
 CFAI and CAAS accreditations have been upheld since 1999.